KJRoyston/BasicScriptingLab/README.md

 Here is a list of things you should change:

-* Change the color of the *SpriteRenderer* component to whatever youâ€™d like
+* Change the color of the *SpriteRenderer* component to whatever you’d like

 * Remove the *Simple Enemy Movement (Script)* component